SeaDve/delta/README.md

 ### 🎨 Customization

 The user can set their display icon as well as set communication preferences.

+## 🖊️ Planned Features

+### 🏢 V2I (Vehicle to Infrastructure) Communication

+Vehicles can communicate with infrastructure like traffic lights, road signs, and toll gates.

 ## 🏗️ Building and Running